Chevyself/Starbox-Commands/README.md

 ### Arguments for commands

-There is three types of arguments:
+There are three types of arguments:

 #### Extra